Can you still make money as a Photographer?

 This could be a very lucrative way if you have the right images of making money.
-Now, the downside to all of this is it’s a lot of work because you have multiple agencies, there more than three, there are a lot of them.
-So, basically when you submit images there’s paperwork that you have to do in terms of model releases, keyword search all those kinds of things to make your metadata searchable, and you’re competing with other images in there.
+Now, the downside to all of this is it’s a lot of work because you have multiple agencies, there are more than three, there are a lot of them.
+So, basically, when you submit images there’s paperwork that you have to do in terms of model releases, keyword search, all those kinds of things to make your metadata searchable, and you’re competing with other images in there.

-You have the ability to track and collect all of your earnings from a single site, and so this is what’s really cool about wire stock they provide a single dashboard for tracking all of the sales from all agencies, and it allows withdrawing from all their royalties from sites with a single request.
+You can track and collect all of your earnings from a single site, and so this is what’s cool about wire stock.
+They provide a single dashboard for tracking all of the sales from all agencies, and it allows withdrawing from all their royalties from sites with a single request.

 It was just a different way of working and there’s a lot of people who found success with that, and I think as it started to grow even more you have multiple stock agencies so it creates a new problem for photographers, in terms of how do I find the best district for my work.
 The fact that you can do all this in one place, I think Wire stock is an awesome tool in terms of that adaptability if you’re interested in doing stock work.

-Don’t expect to get rich quick overnight you may see some success, but what you really need to be looking for is are your images the kinds of things that people want to buy through stock.
-If you can kind of follow that, and you can understand that there’s a customer and you can meet those needs, I think you can be really successful at this.
+Don’t expect to get rich quickly overnight.
+You may see some success, but what you need to be looking for is your images, the kinds of things that people want to buy through stock.
+If you can kind of follow that, and you can understand that there’s a customer and you can meet those needs, I think you can be successful at this.

-So Larry, I hope this answers your question and hopefully this has been beneficial to somebody else out there.
-I think this is actually a really interesting topic.
-It’s something that I haven’t covered in a while, I did a lot of stuff on business a couple of years ago,
+So, Larry, I hope this answers your question and hopefully this has been beneficial to somebody else out there.
+I think this is a really interesting topic.
+It’s something that I haven’t covered in a while, I did a lot of stuff on business a couple of years ago.

 You know we have them flow into different types of content.
 I haven’t revisited it much since.
 I would love to know what you guys think.
-I think the photography business or any creative work for that matter can be challenging because the way that some people view it and the amount of work and effort and understanding that needs to be involved if you’re going to be successful with that.
-Another program I highly suggest you take a look at is here.this is a video you should take a look at.
+I think the photography business or any creative work for that matter can be challenging because of the way that some people view it and the amount of work and effort and understanding that needs to be involved if you’re going to be successful with that.
+Another program I highly suggest you take a look at is the following:

 Thanks Larry and all Save Your Bucks readers who have any interest in photography as a side gig.